sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

     | `Middleware Svr SerNo` | **`SCP`** |
     | RFC Destination | **`Z_MS_ADMIN_API`** |

 10. You may now use the generated **Server GUID** instead of the **Admin API** in Step 2.2 .
-You may use F4 Help on the **Admin API or Middleware Server GUID** field of the MS App Create transaction to search for the created Middleware Server.
+You may use F4 Help on the **Admin API or Middleware Server GUID** field to search for the created Middleware Server.

     ![ServerGUID](serverguid.png)